rajatchwla/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/analyze-text/analyze-text.md

 ### 2: Enter Text

-Paste, or enter, your text into the dialog box.
+Paste, or enter your text into the dialog box to analyze.
 ![](./images/text-box.png " ")

 ### 3: Select the text analysis tools

-Select the text analysis tools that you want to use.
+Select one or more of the text analysis tools to analyze your text with the Language service:
 ![](./images/lang-services.png " ")

 ### 4: Click Analyze